Skip to main content

 It is important to have established credit when purchasing a house, but a lender can talk you through what you need to establish credit, says Comar.
 “There are traditional trade lines to developing that—car payments and credit cards, as well as non-traditional ones that look at utility payments, rent” and the like, he says.
 Comar explains that your credit score is based on credit history as well as the amount of available credit you have.
 The takeaway on this?
 Don’t cancel those cards if you’re not using them, as cancelling them decreases your amount of available credit.

-FinancingHome4Once you’ve been pre-approved for a mortgage, you can begin searching for the home of your dreams with Christchurch real estate agents.
+FinancingHome4Once you’ve been pre-approved for a mortgage, you can begin searching for the home of your dreams with a local real estate agent.
 As with a lender, you’ll want to work with someone who has experience with the local market as well as the price range you are interested in.
-A good place to begin a search for both a local lender as well as a realtor is by asking a variety of friends for recommendations, learning what they liked and didn’t like about their experiences, then interviewing a few of each to see who might be the best fit for you.
+A good place to begin a search for both a local lender as well as a Realtor is by asking a variety of friends for recommendations, learning what they liked and didn’t like about their experiences, then interviewing a few of each to see who might be the best fit for you.
 Any number of unexpected events can pop up on the road to homeownership, but working with experienced, trusted professionals can help you navigate it successfully.
-However, before you hire a relator, you might want to consider conducting a background check using sites like https://www.sterlingcheck.co.uk/.

-When working with a realtor, one of the first things they will ask is what is you are looking for in a home—this includes not just price and location, but features.
+In working with a Realtor, one of the first things they will ask is what is you are looking for in a home—this includes not just price and location, but features.
 They will guide you through what is available in your price range until you find THE ONE.
 It is advised that throughout this process, you stay in touch with your lender, so that upon making an offer and having it turn into a ratified contract, your lender will be able to deliver your financing commitment based on your pre-approval, contingent upon appraisal of the home you wish to purchase.
-A real estate appraisal looks at the condition of the home as well as comparable sales of three to five similar properties over the last six to 12 months in the area—a critical final step in the approval process of the first time home buyer loan.
+A home appraisal looks at the condition of the home as well as comparable sales of three to five similar properties over the last six to 12 months in the area—a critical final step in the loan approval process.

 FinancingHome5Recent changes in the regulations concerning mortgages were enacted in October of 2015, known as “TRID,” which is really an acronym for an acronym: the TILA (Truth in Lending Act)/RESPA (Real Estate Settlement Procedures Act) Integrated Disclosure rule.
 TRID regulations are part of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which was a reaction to the great recession of 2008 and launched what is known as a “Know Before You Owe” campaign.
-According to Upstart loan reviews, as part of TRID, a loan estimate is issued at the time of loan application, and a closing disclosure document is required to be issued at least three days prior to closing, spelling out the monthly payment as well as all the costs involved in obtaining a mortgage and closing the loan.
+As part of TRID, a loan estimate is issued at the time of loan application, and a closing disclosure document is required to be issued at least three days prior to closing, spelling out the monthly payment as well as all the costs involved in obtaining a mortgage and closing the loan.
 While these changes have added time onto the process, lender timelines vary as to exactly how much time.
-Check out the home buyer rescission calculator from Kim Lee to save you from a major headache.

 Navigating the path to homeownership can seem overwhelming, but working with professionals who understand the local market and economy can help ease your journey.
 The first step is just learning how easy it can be.